 Teachers in that situation will record their concerns and inform the DSL, who will support the teacher in making a direct report to the Police.
+A referral will also be made to Children's Social Care.

 Forced Marriage

 A forced marriage is a marriage in which a female (and sometimes a male) does not consent to the marriage but is coerced into it.
 Coercion may include physical, psychological, financial, sexual and emotional pressure.
 It may also involve physical or sexual violence and abuse.